Hsuhx/Phoenix-Driver/Project Manager/Statement of work (SOW)_24_s2.md

 #### Brand Development:

-- **Objective**: Develop a cohesive brand strategy that highlights the unique value proposition of the Phoenix Avenue Driving Service.
+- **Objective**: Develop a cohesive brand strategy that highlights the unique value proposition of the Phoenix Driver.

 - **Tactics**: Create compelling marketing materials and campaigns to effectively communicate the brand message to target audiences, building brand recognition and loyalty.